smartmonkeyio/sm-highway-docs/docs/clients/uploading_excel.md

-# Upload an excel sheet with you operations
+# Upload an excel sheet with your operations

 **Import your clients from an shreadsheet just in few moments**